SSWConsulting/SSW.Rules.Content/rules/apple-google-pay-for-expenses/rule.md

 Each Apple Pay / Google Pay will have a unique card number and will always show on the bank statement when making EFTPOS purchases (in-store purchases), and accountants will know who made the payment.

+For example, here are 3 purchases from the same vendor at the same time.
+By referring to the unique card number from the statement, it can be determined that 2 payments were made by different staff members, while 1 of them was paid with a physical credit card.

 ![Figure: By implementing virtual cards, purchasers’ information can be taken from the bank statements](purchasers-info-virtual-cards.jpg)

 Apple/Google Pay provides a centralized and easily accessible record of transactions.
 Each purchase generates a digital receipt, capturing important details such as the date, time, amount, and vendor information.
 This streamlined record-keeping simplifies expense tracking and reduces the administrative burden of manual expense reporting.
 Integrating Apple/Google Pay with expense management software allows for seamless synchronization of transaction data, providing real-time visibility into expenditure patterns